DENTAL CLINICS : NEW-PATIENT INTAKE + TREATMENT FOLLOW-UP

 Assumptions: annualized estimate based on self-reported new-patient demand, average patient value, and front-door response quality.
 Your actual number may vary by service mix, recall strength, and case type.

-The Villain: The Helpful Front Desk Myth
+The Trap: The Helpful Front Desk Myth

-Dental owners tell themselves that a strong front desk, a good team, and a next-day callback habit are enough to protect the schedule.
+It is easy to believe that a strong front desk, a good team, and a next-day callback habit are enough to protect the schedule.

 The team can be excellent and the front door can still be leaking badly.